 In Class Experience

-During the first class (MGT 3510) you will identify a business opportunity to develop throughout the six courses.
+During the first class you will identify a business opportunity to develop throughout the minor.
 You can also select an existing venture, or work as a consultant for a local company.
-At the end of the six courses you will know what it takes to launch, scale and grow a business venture.
+At the end of the four courses you will know what it takes to launch, scale and grow a business venture.

 The online portion includes a simple, yet powerful learning experience that facilitates practical application.